Loopring/protocols/packages/loopring_v3/circuit/statements.md

 - if bit1 == 0 && bit0 == 1: children = [sideNodes[0], input, sideNodes[1], sideNodes[2]]
 - if bit1 == 1 && bit0 == 0: children = [sideNodes[0], sideNodes[1], input, sideNodes[2]]
 - if bit1 == 1 && bit0 == 1: children = [sideNodes[0], sideNodes[1], sideNodes[2], input]

+### Description

+Using the address bits specified, selects the children in a quad Merkle tree.

 ## MerklePath statement